opixelum/brain-disk-gitbook/docs/ai/nn/nn.md

 ### Backpropagation

+- **Loss function**: measures the difference between the predicted and the actual output.
+  A high value means the model is not performing well;
-- Calculates the gradient of the loss function with respect to the weights of the network for a single input-output pair;
+- **Optimization algorithm**: updates the weights and biases of the network to **minimize the loss function**.
-- Utilizes derivatives calculated by the chain rule to efficiently determine how a change in the network weights will affect the overall error;
-- The weights are updated using the gradient descent algorithm.
+  Examples are gradient descent, RMSProp or Adam.

 ## References